srdusr/notes/tools/ssh.md

   * Windows
 `$ ipconfig`
+> NOTE:
+    - lo stands for the loopback interface (localhost)
+    - wlan stands for a wireless networking interface
+    - rmnet interfaces are usually associated with cellular connections and usb tethering

 > NOTE: The IP Address we use will usually be the one not similar to 127.0.0.1 (localhost) but rather a different string of numbers, ignore any forward slash and the numbers after it
 > Example:
 > `$ ip addr show | grep "inet "`